erizov/Professor/semester_16/lecture_114_real_time_analytics/complex_event_processing/school.en.md

 ## Simple Explanation

-Complex Event Processing is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Complex Event Processing is an algorithm used to solve specific problems in computer science.

 ## Where It's Used